Southwest Papua: Languages

-The people of Southwest Papua also have a variety of regional languages, Papuan Malay is lingua franca in this area.
+The people of Southwest Papua also have a variety of regional languages, while Papuan Malay is the lingua franca in this area.
 Based on language map data published by the Language Development and Fostering Agency within the Ministry of Education, Culture, Research, and Technology, there are at least 46 regional languages spoken by the people of Southwest Papua Province.
 In Sorong City, there is Yamueti.
 In Maybrat Regency, there are Ayamaru, Kambran, Maisomara, and Pokoro.
 In Raja Ampat Regency, there are Ambel, Batanta, Beser, Beser-Swaimbon, Gebe, Matbat, Matlow, Ma'ya, Ma'ya Laganyan-Kawei, Salafen Matbat, Samate, Selegof, Tepin, and Wardo.
 In Sorong Regency, there are As, Efpan, Esaro, Kalabra, Moi Sigin, Moraid, Palamul, Seget, and Waliam.
 In South Sorong Regency, there are Awe, Fkour, Imiyan, Kais, Kokoda, Puragi-Saga, Salkma, Tehit, Tehit Dit, Yaben, and Yahadian-Mugim.
 In Tambrauw Regency, there are Abun, Abun Gii, Abun Ji, Irires, Karon, Mpur, and Mpur Pantai.